stat6250-w17/course_questions_wiki/README.md

 ## Chapter 7 Questions
 [Chapter 7 ,Problem 7]
 - Question (SK): Need to see an example using "OTHER" for missing numeric values in a proc format step?
 - Answer:TBD
+- Answer (AS): Here is an example of how you could describe someone based on their age.
+Anyone in the age category 0 to 6 can be described as 'Innocent' etc. So for anyone whose age is missing, it would classify it as 'unknown' proc format library=sample_formats;
+     value ageAttitude 0  < 6   = 'innocent'
+                       6  < 10  = 'witty'
+		       10 < 18  = 'brats'
+                       21 < 100 = 'wise'
+		       OTHER    = 'unknown'
+;

+[Chapter 7 ,Problem General question]
+- Question (AS): Is there a way to associate a format catalog to an entire library of datasets so all the datasets in a library have access to those formats?
+Is that implicit through 'library=' statement?
+Alternatively, can a permanent library containing only formats be created and used across many different library of datasets ?
+- Answer:TBD

 ## Chapter 8 Questions